 How to destroy paper without a shredder

-If you’re going to regularly destroy documents with sensitive data, the best option is, by far, getting a paper shredder.
-Yes, it costs more initially but in the long run it’s cheaper.
+If you’re going to regularly destroy documents with sensitive data, the best option is, by far, to get a paper shredder.
+Yes, it costs more initially but in the long run, it’s cheaper.
 Not only that, with a paper shredder you can destroy paper in a matter of a few seconds, effortlessly.

 Let’s see how to destroy paper without a paper shredder.
 If for some reason these options are not suitable for you, please read until the very end of this article.

-For those of you who haven’ decided to make that move yet, read on.
+For those of you who have decided to make that move yet, read on.
 The same applies if you’ve just ordered your paper shredder but you need to destroy documents now.

 In my opinion, there are two main options: